joaomdalmolin/netem/README.md

 # netem
-Network emulator to affect only external traffic (exclude 192.168.0.0/16)
+Network emulation only to external traffic (exclude 192.168.0.0/16)

 ## Installation
 Download it